We make a fuss about safety, so your kids can make a fuss about fun.

 - Certified Lifeguards & Swim Tests

 We are committed to your camper’s safety and have a thorough hiring process – including an extensive application, references, in-person interview, background checks, and training – to ensure our Summer Staff are top-notch.
-We equip every Summer Staff with appropriate responses for all potential scenarios and have our Full-Time leadership team on site during the summer to maintain standards of safety protocols and processes.
+Watch the video below to learn more about our Summer Staff and safety.

 One of the first things we do at camp is teach all campers the Honor Code.
 It goes like this: “Because I want to honor God, I will be honest, be positive, show respect for property, staff, and campers.”
-Our summer staff are trained to: 1) step into the situation, 2) talk to pertinent parties about the situation, 3) offer solution to situation, and 4) play it out (STOP).
-The last step, Play It Out, is our three-strike violation of the Honor Code.
-Our hope is that campers start and finish a full session, but we will ask campers to leave and dismiss them from camp at the third strike.
-This helps us avoid further Honor Code violations and bullying, and ultimately have a fun and safe experience for all campers.
+Watch the video below to learn more about camper behavior and the Honor Code.

 Emergency Action Plan

 We want to be prepared even for those situations we hope will never happen.
 For this reason, our full-time teams at our overnight locations are equipped and also train our Summer Staff to know how to execute our Emergency Action Plan in case an emergency should take place on campus.
-At our day camp locations, we work closely with our church hosts to ensure they have the same level of security and action plan as they would during any large church event or VBS week.
-Those plans and protocols are then communicated to our staff on location that week for camp.
-We always hope to never have to utilize these plans, but want to be proactive and prepared and make you feel comfortable leaving your camper in our care.
+Watch the video below to learn how we prepare for emergencies.